The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 - DeepSeek MLA: 16× KV cache compression

-- Sparse attention: turning the KV cache into a vector database
+- Sparse attention: turns KV cache into a vector database

-- MiniMax-01: a hybrid of linear attention + softmax attention
+- MiniMax-01: hybrid architecture of linear attention + softmax attention

-- Contextual retrieval: add context to each document chunk
+- Contextual Retrieval: attach context to each document chunk

-- LLM automated summarization: turn compute into a scalable knowledge base
+- LLM-based automated summarization: turn compute into a scalable knowledge base

-- Intelligent RPA: summarize repetitive operations into tools (checking the weather reduced from 47s to 10s)
+- Intelligent RPA: summarize repeated operations into tools (checking weather reduced from 47s to 10s)

 - Automatic diagnosis: automatically triage issues from production logs